jollivie/jolliexpress/README.md

-This app will help Senders locate courrier services Charges attached to courier sending pickup locations for the courier.
+This app will help Senders locate courrier services Charges attached to courier sending and pickup locations for the courier.